SamuelOvuema/Dareyio-pbl/Project6.md

 2. Open up the Linux terminal to begin configuration

 3. Use lsblk command to inspect what block devices are attached to the server.
-Notice names of your newly created devices.
+Notice the names of your newly created devices.
 All devices in Linux reside in /dev/ directory.
 Inspect it with ls /dev/ and make sure you see all 3 newly created block devices there – their names will likely be xvdf, xvdh, xvdg.

 ![lsblk newly created blocks](https://github.com/SamuelOvuema/Dareyio-pbl/assets/132525203/76ff2854-e291-4124-942e-da1497070bf4)